Public Transportation From LaGuardia Airport To New Jersey

 Additional Notes & Resources

-Buses to New Jersey depart from the Port Authority Bus Station
+- Buses to New Jersey depart from the Port Authority Terminal (8th Ave. & 42nd St.).

-The PATH Train system is much smaller than the NJ Transit system and is essentially an extension of the New York City subway.
-PATH trains connect Manhattan with three nearby New Jersey cities: Jersey City, Hoboken and Newark.
-You can see a map of the PATH system here.
+- The PATH Train system is much smaller than the NJ Train system.
+The PATH is, in essence, an extension of the New York City subway serving 3 nearby New Jersey cities: Jersey City, Hoboken and Newark.
+PATH trains do not depart from Penn Station.
+There are several PATH Train stations in Manhattan.
+See a map of the PATH system here.

 - Use this New York City subway map to help you plan.